TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * pun: "to gush out" and "to divide" ("izumi" means "itsu(when?) mi(see)")

-Like the name of Izumi River gushing out from Mikanohara and flowing like dividing it, when did I see her and why I miss her so much (though I have never seen her)?
+Like the name of Izumi River gushing out from Mikanohara and flowing like dividing it, when did I see her and why do I miss her so much (though I have never seen her)?

 28. Yamazato wa Fuyu zo sabishisa Masari keru Hitome mo kusa mo Kare nu to omoe ba / Minamoto no Muneyuki Ason(?-939) / Genre: winter

-* pun: "to wither" and "to leave"
+* pun: "to wither" and "to come to an end"

 29. Kokoroate ni Ora ba ya ora mu Hatsushimo no Oki madowase ru Shiragiku no hana / Oshiko Uchino Mitsune / Genre: autumn